marko7460/hyperautomation-docs/docs/Concepts/Organization.md

 # Organization

-When you login for the first time into the Hyperautomation Tool an `Organization` will be generated for you.
+When you login for the first time into the Hyper Cloud Automation Tool an `Organization` will be generated for you.
 Through Organization you can:

 - See other `Organizations` you belong to
 - See Billing Plan